AllGray/AllGray.github.io/source/index.html.md

 <aside class="notice">You need to have 7 pushbuttons and 7 button caps in your package</aside>
 <aside class="notice">You can buy some extra button caps online in our shop or in almost every electronics shop by searching for 12x12x7.3mm pushbutton caps</aside>

-## various pin headers and connectors
+## Various Pin Headers & Connectors

 All these pins and headers are used for connecting various modules, expansions and programmers to your MAKERbuino board.